 Subject Rights Request

-Due to the COVID-19 public health emergency, TU Dublin’s campuses are closed.
-If you wish to submit a request under Data Protection Legislation during this period, please email your request to firstname.lastname@example.org as internal post will not be monitored.
+Due to the COVID-19 public health emergency and in line with current government guidelines, many staff continue to work remotely.
+If you wish to submit a request under Data Protection Legislation during this period, please email your request to firstname.lastname@example.org as post may not be monitored regularly.

 Data Subject Rights Request

 Under Data Protection legislation, individuals have rights to ensure that Technological University Dublin complies with the provisions of the Data Protection Acts regarding the rights of the data subjects to requests for rectification, erasure or restriction of the processing of their personal data when required.

 If you wish to make a request in relation to:-

 - Rectification of Personal Data – Article 16

 - Erasure of Personal Data /Right to be Forgotten – Article 17

 - Restriction on Processing of your Personal Data – Article 18